LuciusColt/CAIN/content/Lore/Case File M-0994.md

 Silas expressed approval.
-At this point **Grayson ████████ inexplicably stood, unzipped, and urinated onto Silas’s lap.**
+At this point **Nelson ████████ inexplicably stood, unzipped, and urinated onto Silas’s lap.**
 Motivation unknown.
 No anomaly influence detected.

-**Silas immediately vaporized Grayson**, reducing him to particulate matter.
+**Silas immediately vaporized Nelson**, reducing him to particulate matter.
-He recorded in his internal notes that Grayson “died during the operation,” excused himself to change clothes, and ended the meeting.
+He recorded in his internal notes that Nelson “died during the operation,” excused himself to change clothes, and ended the meeting.

 Other team members expressed shock and apologized repeatedly.